aigatech/AppliedResearchOAfa2025/submissions/README.md

 In order to run it, you need to download Flask.
 You will also need to download the transformers library and then the huggingface_hub library.
 You will also need to download Pillow to process the image data from the AI model.

-You will also need to create your own .env file where you type HF_TOKEN=YOUR_TOKEN, where YOUR_TOKEN is your hugging face token for the
+You will also need to create your own .env file where you type HF_TOKEN=YOUR_TOKEN, where YOUR_TOKEN is your own hugging face token.